vsmjs/vsm-dictionary-remote-demo/README.md

 This is VsmDictionaryRemoteDemo:

-- The name 'VsmDictionary-_RemoteDemo_' is meant to contrast the name of the sibling package '[VsmDictionary-_Local_](https://github.com/vsmjs/vsm-dictionary-local)'.
+- The name 'VsmDictionary-_Remote_-Demo' is meant to contrast with the name of the sibling package '[VsmDictionary-_Local_](https://github.com/vsmjs/vsm-dictionary-local)'.
 - Unlike VsmDictionaryLocal which stores the data locally (=in-memory),